Li-ViP3D++: Query-Gated Deformable Camera-LiDAR Fusion for End-to-End Perception and Trajectory Prediction: Methodology

 \subsection{Feature extraction}

-The proposed multimodal model shown in Fig.~\ref{fig:Li-ViP3D} separately extracts 2D features from multi-view images as proposed by DETR3D using a ResNet50~\cite{resnet} as a camera encoder backbone and processes multi-sweep LiDAR point cloud sweeps.
-We use 5 consecutive LiDAR sweeps (sampled at 10Hz) spanning 0.5s in a PointPillars~\cite{lang2019pointpillars} based LiDAR encoder.
-This allows us to perform hybrid fusion with several benefits.
+The proposed multimodal model shown in Fig.~\ref{fig:Li-ViP3D} separately extracts 2D features from multi-view images, as proposed by DETR3D, using a ResNet50~\cite{resnet} as a camera encoder backbone, and processes multi-sweep LiDAR point cloud sweeps.
+We use 5 consecutive LiDAR sweeps (sampled at 10 Hz) spanning 0.5 s in a PointPillars~\cite{lang2019pointpillars} based LiDAR encoder.
+The ResNet50 encoder uses pretrained weights from DETR3D and we pretrained the PointPillars encoder for 3D detection on nuScenes.
+This configuration allows us to perform hybrid fusion with several benefits.
 In addition to improving 3D detection accuracy, we improve the temporal reasoning of the model by vastly increasing the temporal density of input data.
 This can be achieved using a computationally simple encoder.
 In our configuration, the PointPillars encoder operates on points within [-51.2,51.2] meters in \textit{x/y} axes and [-5,3] meters in the \textit{z} axis.
 Points are discretized into pillars with voxel size (0.2,0.2,4.0), with up to 32 points per pillar, producing a dense BEV pseudo-image via pillar scattering.
 Each pillar is encoded by a single feed-forward network (FFN) layer (10-D point features → 64 channels) with BatchNorm and ReLU.
-The BEV map is then processed by a 3-stage 2D CNN backbone with stride 2 downsampling and channel widths {64,128,256}, followed by a Feature Pyramid Network (FPN) style upsampling neck (deconvolutions with strides 1/2/4) that merges multi-scale features into a 256-channel BEV representation used for subsequent multimodal fusion.
+The BEV map is then processed by a 3-stage 2D CNN backbone with stride 2 downsampling and channel widths {64, 128, 256}, followed by a Feature Pyramid Network (FPN) style upsampling neck (deconvolutions with strides 1/2/4) that merges multi-scale features into a 256-channel BEV representation used for subsequent multimodal fusion.

 We utilize a tracked agent query memory bank as described by ViP3D~\cite{gu2023vip3d} and MOTR~\cite{zeng2022motr} to maintain information-dense historical feature states for each agent in the scene.
 Using agent queries, we can convert the feature representation to a space that allows for efficient object-level associations.